project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 For example, column 0 (the state corresponding to energy = -0.1) is made from:

 $$(|+> + \ |->) \otimes (|+> + \ |->) = |+,+> +\ |+,-> + \ |-,+> + \ |-,->$$

+> TODO: Be more explicit with the other states

 What else can we learn from this system?